Technology Commonly Used in DWI Cases

 Another issue to consider is that of retrograde extrapolation.
 Much time has generally passed by the point you first blow into the EC/IR II, which means the result does not measure your BAC at the time you were driving.
 Retrograde extrapolation is the process used to judge your BAC at the time you were driving based on the results from the EC/IR II by multiplying the elimination rate of alcohol by the time period in question.
 The results of eliminating alcohol from the body can vary greatly depending on the person and other conditions, but retrograde extrapolation has nonetheless been considered to be sufficiently scientifically reliable to be admitted at trial.
 To admit evidence of your BAC at court from retrograde extrapolation, the State must call an expert witness.

-The DWI attorneys at Kurtz and Blum are all too familiar with the EC/IR II and other breath testing technologies.
+The DWI attorneys at Kurtz & Blum, PLLC are all too familiar with the EC/IR II and other breath testing technologies.
 They have the experience and savvy you need to challenge the procedures used during your intoximeter test as well as the results.